 This course covers the history of the United States from Pre-Columbian times until 1865.
 Students learn fundamental concepts in civics, economics, and geography as they understand ideas and events that strengthened the United States.
 Responsible citizenship is an emphasis as are the use of primary and secondary sources.
-Throughout the year, students complete performance assessments to demonstrate their understanding and application of the course content.
+Students complete performance assessments to demonstrate their understanding and application of the course content.